JakeSidSmith/crabs/README.md

 crabs web -x web
 ```

-You can even use `!` and `*` wildcards e.g. the following will start all processes beginning with "watch":
+You can even use `!` and `*` wildcards e.g.

+The following will start all processes beginning with "watch":

 ```shell
 crabs 'watch*'